Winamp: MS-DOS

 DOSamp for MS-DOS operating systems was released in 1997.
 The software was soon abandoned by Nullsoft to focus on the Windows version (Winamp).

+iOS

+In July 2023, a beta version of a Winamp service was released via TestFlight for the iOS mobile platform.

 Easter eggs

 Winamp has historically included a number of Easter eggs: hidden features that are accessible via undocumented operations.
 One example is an image of Justin Frankel, one of Winamp's original authors, hidden in Winamp's About dialog box.
 The included Easter eggs have changed with versions of Winamp, and over thirty have been documented elsewhere.

 Derivative works

 Unagi is the codename for the media playback engine derived from Winamp core technologies.
 AOL announced in 2004 that Unagi would be incorporated into AOL Media Player (AMP), in development.
 After beta testing, AMP was discontinued in 2005, but portions lived on in AOL's Web-based player.

+XMMS, xmms2, qmmp and Audacious are free and open source music players created as clones of Winamp.
+Some of these even support skins and plug-ins designed for Winamp.

-An HTML5 and JavaScript-based web player resembling the graphical user interface of Winamp 2 has been developed.
+An HTML5 and JavaScript-based web player resembling the graphical user interface of Winamp 2 was developed by programmer Jordan Eldredge in 2018.